J.C. Bose University of Science and Technology, YMCA: Natraja - The Dancing Club

 This club revolves around dance and guides its members to perform in an excellent way on important events of the university and also compete in inter college competitions.

 Eklavya - The Sports Club

 It is the sports club of the university.

 Technical Societies

 Manan, A Techno Surge: The Tech Soc

 This is the Information Technological Society of the University and has won many accolades in various inter-college competitions, fests and hackathons.

-This club is the most reputed club in the university in the field of technology because of its skilled and talented members.
-Almost all of its club members get placed in the top companies like Amazon, Samsung etc., that come in university, with a handsome package.
+The club is a university-based organization focused on technology.
+Its members participate in technical activities and professional development initiatives.
+Alumni and members of the club have subsequently been employed by technology companies, including Amazon and Samsung.

 The students can get entry in the club through its entrance test, Manthan, followed by a Project showcasing round and a P.I. round.

 There are other clubs as well in the technical field like Microbird(ECE), Mechnext(Mechanical), etc.